axonivy-market/portal/Documentation/portal-guide/source/portal-user-guide/accessibility/index.rst

 |task-actions-popup|

-By pressing the Tab key, the focus can be set to the actions of a task.
+By pressing the tab key, the focus can be set on the actions of a task.
 Once you are in the desired row, pressing Enter will open the context menu.
 You can then use the keyboard shortcut again to navigate through the menu.
-The Esc key can be used to exit the context menu at any time.
+The Esc key can be used to exit the context menu anytime.

 Example for Task Navigation
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^